Festa Major in Barcelona 2026

 January

 The Tres Tombs Festival is celebrated on 17th January every year, and pays homage to Saint Anthony (Sant Antoni), the patron saint of animals.
-In his honour, a musical parade featuring horses and other animals winds through Barcelona’s city centre (specifically in the Sant Antoni and Sant Andreu areas).
-The parade is typically held on the Saturday closest to the feast day.
+In his honour, a musical parade featuring horses and other animals, called a cavalcade, winds through Barcelona’s city centre (specifically in the Sant Antoni and Sant Andreu areas).
+The parade is recorded as having taken place since 1825.

 A key part of this tradition is the religious element, where participans of the parade stop in front of the Escola Pia de Sant Antoni or at the church in Plaça d’Orfila (Sant Andreu).
 Here, the animals receive a special blessing.
 This blend of cultural, historical, and spiritual significance makes the Tres Tombs Festival a cherished event in the city’s calendar.